 4. Early Wyoming County History.
 The first white man to live within the boundaries of the county was Ebenezer Allen, called at the time "Indian Allen," a tory, who, towards the close of the Revolution, made his home at the house of Mary Jemison for whom he farmed until 1783.
 He was a "swindler, a polygamist, an adulterer and murderer, one of the foulest characters of his day."
 He later built a saw and gristmill on the site, and eventually fled into Canada.
 (Submitted on June 15, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on June 18, 2018.
-This page originally submitted on June 15, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 33 times since then.
+It was originally submitted on June 15, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 83 times since then and 19 times this year.
 Photos: 1, 2. submitted on June 15, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.